Return to all

 Before you ask someone to apply for an AEWV, you must check that they:

-• Meet the AEWV skill requirements set by Immigration NZ (INZ), such as the minimum 3-year relevant work experience, and
+• Meet the AEWV skill requirements set by Immigration NZ (INZ), i.e., minimum of 3 years' relevant work experience or suitable qualification, and

 • Have the skills and experience specified in the Job Check